Husk Power Systems: Application

 Unlike solar home systems that provide basic services like lighting and phone charging, Husk Power serves the entire rural economy, with mini-grids at the center of the company's business model.
 It serves both completely rural off-grid areas, which have in the past only been able to use diesel generation to power their businesses and livelihoods, and it serves weak grid areas where the main grid (distribution companies or power utilities often referred to as "Discoms" in India, and "Discos" in Africa) provide unreliable and/or poor quality connections.
 Aside from building, owning and operating the power plant, Husk also builds and operates the transmission and distribution (T&D) network, which includes smart meters.
 The company has integrated internet of things (IoT) and machine learning into its infrastructure, which allows for largely automated operations as well as demand forecasting.

-The solar hybrid microgrids developed by the company have an average generation capacity of 50kW.
+The solar hybrid microgrids developed by the company have an average generation capacity of 50 kW.
 Designed in a modular fashion, generation capacity can easily grow as demand grows.
 The electricity generated is able to power the needs of an entire community, including commercial and household demand, as well as "productive use" applications such as drinking water filtration and bottling, grain milling, welding, cold chain, etc. If the system adds gasification, the rice husks used to fuel the process are purchased from local rice mills.
 Based on experience in India and Nigeria, customers that switch from diesel generation to solar power from the mini-grids save about 30% on the monthly energy bill.

 The revenue model for customers is pay-as-you-go.
 Payment is made digitally, thought the company's app, called Huskify, which also allows customers to see their energy usage in real time.

 Besides providing electricity, Husk Power also provides financing to customers to purchase energy efficient appliances, either for household or commercial use.
 Because of its 15 years of experience in building mini-grids, Husk has also developed a robust engineering, procurement and construction (EPC) capacity, and leverages that to install turnkey rooftop solar systems for rural commercial and industrial customer (C&I) who want a captive system that is separate from the mini-grid.